pegasys-fi/zk-pegasys-v2-core/README.md

-# Uniswap V2
+# Pegasys V2

 This repository is a fork to provide the zkSync Era artifacts for tests in the other repositories.

-In-depth documentation on Uniswap V2 is available at [uniswap.org](https://uniswap.org/docs).
+In-depth documentation on Pegasys V2 is available at [pegasys.org](https://pegasys.org/docs).

 # Local Development